 Internal/external risk exposure/vendorsInsurance coverage

 Physical security and cybersecurity

 Risks specific to SEC-registered investment advisers

-3) Delegate tasks.
-Once you have your disaster recovery team assembled, various facets of the plan can be delegated to make sure all of your bases are covered.
-Keep in mind that this list is not comprehensive but merely a guide to get the process started.
+5) Delegate responsibilities.
+Once your team has been identified and assembled, various facets of the plan can be delegated to make sure your bases are covered.
+The following list is not comprehensive, but you can use it as a guide to get the process started.